rosariopfernandes/resume/README.md

 See [`contributing.md` in `dareenzo/resume`][contributing] for ways to get started.

 This repo has a [Code of Conduct][coc].
-By interacting with this repository, organisation, or community you agree to abide by its terms.
+By interacting with this repository, organization, or community you agree to abide by its terms.

 ## Self-Promo

 Like Résumé?
 Star the repository on [GitHub](https://github.com/dareenzo/resume).

 Love Résumé?
 Follow [dareenzo](https://dareenzo.github.io) on [GitHub](https://github.com/dareenzo) and [Twitter](http://twitter.com/dareenzo).